aleozlx/3cv-blog/content/posts/2018-06-30--how-to-undo-git/index.md

 See https://help.github.com/articles/removing-sensitive-data-from-a-repository/
 See also https://blog.ostermiller.org/git-remove-from-history

-If you need to rewrite commit history, you would also need to use `git push -f` to force a git-push.
+If you need to rewrite commit history, you would also need to use `git push -f` to force a git-push assuming appropriate permissions.

 ## A comprehensive guide on undoing Git